shaack/bootstrap-input-spinner/README.md

 ```

 ### Script
-Is is a jQuery plugin.
+It is a jQuery plugin.
 Enable the InputSpinner for all inputs with `type='number'` with the following script.

 ```html